MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 - **[Prompt Injection RNG](https://github.com/MultihogAurelius/Context-Injection-RNG-for-DnD):** This extension injects a deterministic queue of pre-rolled dice (D20, D4, D6, etc.) into the prompt.
 While **RPG Tracker** maintains the results (your HP, level, and items), **Prompt Injection RNG** provides the "luck" required for the narrative engine to decide those outcomes without manual player intervention.

+**My System Prompt**: I recommend using at least parts of the sysprompt.txt.
+It contains a lot of the logic/output this extension relies on to work properly, such as the time/status footer and the buff temporal logic.

 ## Installation

 1. Copy the `RPG Tracker` folder into your `SillyTavern/public/scripts/extensions/third-party/` directory.